Is Life Insurance Taxable?

 Is Money Received as a Beneficiary Considered Income?

-No, money received as a beneficiary may not be considered a taxable income.
-However, if the money received was subject to tax deductions on the deceased, the deductions would be made on the inheritance.
+No, money received as a beneficiary may not be considered taxable income.
+However, if the money received was subject to tax deductions on the deceased’s estate, the deductions would be made on the inheritance.

 Using an Ownership Transfer to Avoid Taxation

-Several tax cuts and modifications made by the Tax Cuts and Jobs Act will expire at the end of 2025 if Congress does not act to extend them.
+If Congress does not act to extend them, several tax cuts and modifications made by the Tax Cuts and Jobs Act will expire at the end of 2025.

 Including the life sum insured in the taxable property relies on who owned the policy when the insured died if the estate owes taxes.
 Therefore, you must take custody of your life insurance policy to another person or business if you want your procedure proceeds to be free of federal income tax.